hiker/lfric_atm-fab/README.md

   - hdf5
   - xios, yaxt

+The current script also support current LFRic trunk, i.e. they won't work with LFRic 1.1 (due to missing directories in 1.1).

 ## Installing Fab build system into LFRic
 This repository comes with a version of Fab included, which is taken from the BOM Fab development repo.
 At some stage it is expected that all the changes to Fab